Multi-consensus Decentralized Accelerated Gradient Descent: Introduction

-Because of their wide applications, many decentralized algorithms have been proposed.
-Decentralized gradient methods \citep{nedic2009distributed,yuan2016convergence}, decentralized accelerated gradient method \citep{jakovetic2014fast,qu2019accelerated} and EXTRA \citep{shi2015extra,li2019decentralized,mokhtari2016dsa} are primal-only methods.
-These algorithms only require the computation of the gradient of $f_i(x)$, and they are usually computationally efficient.
-Another class of algorithms are the dual-based decentralized algorithms.
-Typical examples include the dual subgradient ascent \citep{terelius2011decentralized}, dual gradient ascent and its accelerated version \citep{seaman2017optimal,uribe2018dual}, the primal-dual method \citep{lan2018communication,scaman2018optimal,hong2017prox}, and ADMM \citep{erseghe2011fast,shi2014linear}.
+Many decentralized optimization algorithms have been proposed.
+One class of them is primal-only methods, including decentralized gradient methods \citep{nedic2009distributed,yuan2016convergence}, decentralized accelerated gradient method \citep{jakovetic2014fast,qu2019accelerated} and \texttt{EXTRA} \citep{shi2015extra,li2019decentralized,mokhtari2016dsa}.
+They only access the gradients of $f_i(x)$ and are usually computationally efficient.
+Another class of algorithms are the dual-based decentralized algorithms, such as the dual subgradient ascent \citep{terelius2011decentralized}, dual gradient ascent and its accelerated version \citep{seaman2017optimal,uribe2018dual}, the primal-dual method \citep{lan2018communication,scaman2018optimal,hong2017prox}, and ADMM \citep{erseghe2011fast,shi2014linear}.
+However, dual-based algorithms commonly need more computation cost when the gradient of the dual function is not explicitly available.